-Children and Youth are Video makers who are classified according to three age categories:
+Children and Youth are those who belong to any of three age categories:

 What kind of Video works can be done by the Video makers?

-Video makers may enter video works that are either Non-Faction or Fiction.
+Video makers may enter video works that are either Non-Fiction or Fiction.

 Fiction: Scripted fictional narratives using drama, sitcoms, animation and other creative forms.